-The first two tables (Tables 5.1 and 5.2) show experimental results which refer to arithmetic coding compression of some test texture files [20].
-The compressed files shown in Table 5.1 (second part) include appropriate frequency table which is 1024 bytes long because of byte input symbol.
-The compressed files shown on Table 5.2 (second part) include appropriate frequency table which is 64 bytes long because of nibble input symbol.
+The first two tables (Tables 5.1 and 5.2) show experimental results which refer to the arithmetic coding compression of some test texture files [20].
+The compressed files shown in Table 5.1 (second part) include an appropriate frequency table which is 1024 bytes long because of the byte input symbol.
+The compressed files shown in Table 5.2 (second part) include an appropriate frequency table which is 64 bytes long because of the nibble input symbol.

 The next two tables (Tables 5.3 and 5.4) show experimental results refer to arithmetic coding compression of some test aerial files [20].
-The compressed files shown on Table 5.3 (second part) include appropriate frequency table which is 1024 bytes long (byte input symbol).
-The compressed files shown on Table 5.4 (second part) include appropriate frequency table which is 64 bytes long (nibble input symbol).
+The compressed files shown in Table 5.3 (second part) include an appropriate frequency table which is 1024 bytes long (byte input symbol).
+The compressed files shown in Table 5.4 (second part) include an appropriate frequency table which is 64 bytes long (nibble input symbol).

-Finally, the last two tables (Table 5.5 and 5.6) show experimental results which refer to arithmetic coding compression of some test misc files [20].
-The compressed files shown on Table 5.5(second part) include appropriate fre-
+Finally, the last two tables (Tables 5.5 and 5.6) show experimental results which refer to the arithmetic coding compression of some test misc files [20].
+The compressed files shown in Table 5.5 (second part) include an appropriate frequency table which is 1024 bytes long (byte input symbol).
+The compressed files shown in Table 5.6 (second part) include an appropriate frequency table which is 64 bytes long (nibble input symbol).